How do I set up an on-premise Extractor?

 in the command line.
 If it is, please make sure that the environment variables PATH and JAVA_HOME are set on a system level, not on only a user level.
 Moreover, you need to restart your server after the environment variables have been changed so that it affects the system user as well, see https://support.microsoft.com/de-de/help/821761/changes-that-you-make-to-environment-variables-do-not-affect-services.

-I want to override the temp folder that is used by Extractor for storing the files temporarily
+How do I override the temp folder that is used by Extractor for storing the files temporarily?

 This is possible to do by overriding the command that starts the extractor service.